 Astor’s carriage house was erected elsewhere.

 Congregation B’nai Jeshurun worshiped in its exotic building for three decades before deciding to move to the Upper West Side.
-On January 9, 1916 its intentions to sell the Madison Avenue building to the Alliance Realty Company were announced and four months later The Times reported that “Madison Avenue is about to lose one of its most imposing religious structures in the demolition within a few weeks of the synagogue of the Congregation B’Nai Jeshurun.”
+On January 9, 1916 its intentions to sell the Madison Avenue building to the Alliance Realty Company were announced and four months later The New York Times reported that “Madison Avenue is about to lose one of its most imposing religious structures in the demolition within a few weeks of the synagogue of the Congregation B’Nai Jeshurun.”

 Alliance Realty Company, which had paid $165,000 for the synagogue, announced that “On the site of the interesting building will be erected a two or three story taxpayer, with stores on the ground floor and small apartment son the upper floors.”

 But someplace along the way there was a change of heart.
 Instead of demolishing the building, the new owners restyled it.
 The architectural firm of Rouse & Goldstone was hired to transform the Moorish duckling into a Federal swan.
-When they were done a year later the synagogue was unrecognizable; its façade replaced by a prim Federal Period-inspired commercial front.
+When they were done a year later the synagogue was unrecognizable; its façade replaced by a prim Colonial-inspired commercial front.

 Surrounding the two-story cast iron expanse of shop windows was red brick laid in a diamond pattern.
 Eight-over-eight paned windows on the third floor, capped with splayed stone lintels, sat within arches.
 Three tall dormers sat above the deeply-overhanging cornice.
 Not all of the old building was gone, though.
 To the rear the old synagogue sanctuary survived.
 The Sun reported on November 4, 1917 “The rear end of the structure was not affected by the changes.”
 Called the Assembly Hall, it was 50 feet in length and 75 feet side and, according to The Sun, “about three stories high.”